 There are several ways to avoid paying the gift tax.
 Gift transfers to your spouse are exempt if that spouse is a US citizen.

-It's also worth noting that there's no total limit on the number of $15,000 gift exemptions you can give to different recipients.
-In theory, you can transfer $300,000, in $15,000 increments, to each of 20 recipients.
+It’s also worth noting that there’s no total limit on the number of $17,000 gift exemptions you can give to different recipients.

 If you stay within the gift limits, you don’t have to file any paperwork.

 If you want to exceed the $17,000 limit, you can do that by filing IRS Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
 It needs to be filed for each year in which a gift exceeding $17,000 has been made.

 What filing Form 709 does is provide an exclusion of the gift made.
 However, that exclusion – and any subsequent exclusions claimed – will represent a reduction of your lifetime estate exemption.